 Campus Address: Technology Building 208

-Ramona R. Santa Maria, a lecturer in the Computer Information Systems Department at Buffalo State College since 1999, accepted appointment as an assistant professor in 2009.
+Ramona R. Santa Maria, a faculty member in the Computer Information Systems Department at Buffalo State College since 1999.
+She is currently an associate professor.
 She holds a Ph.D. in social foundations from the University of Buffalo with a concentration in critical and cultural studies of information technology.
+Within the CIS department she coordianates the CIS Internship program and Computer Fundamentals course.

 Santa Maria has won several awards for excellence in teaching, presents research regionally and nationally; she is a New York State certified teacher in the areas of Business Education and as a School to Work Coordinator.